 - (a) License Caps.
 Licenses for rental properties shall be distributed on a first-come, first-serve basis.
 Active licenses expire annually on December 31 of each year.
 Applications received after February 28th are subject to late fees as defined in Sec.
-15-804(b)(1)(2). - 1) Properties holding a rental business license will have first preference to renew by February 28th to maintain their license, as long as the license is in good standing with the Town. - 2) Available licenses are subject to the percentage of rental caps allowed within the zoning district, pursuant to Table 15-805.1, Rental Property Zoning Caps. - 3) If a license cap is reached within the R1/R2 zoning district, the applicant will be placed on a waiting list until a license becomes available, consistent with provisions in Section 15-804 (b)(3). - 4) In the event of the transfer of property ownership, the new owner may apply for a new STR license, subject to Section 15-802 and all other provisions of this ordinance. - 5) A license may be subject to expiration or may not be renewed should an owner report <\$3,000 of annual rental income.
-In the event of annual revenue below \$3,000, an owner will need to demonstrate the short-term rental property was available and advertised for rental throughout the previous year.
+15-804(b)(1)(2). - 1) Properties holding a rental business license will have first preference to renew by February 28th to maintain their license, as long as the license is in good standing with the Town. - 2) Available licenses are subject to the percentage of rental caps allowed within the zoning district, pursuant to Table 15-805.1, Rental Property Zoning Caps. - 3) If a license cap is reached within the R1/R2 zoning district, the applicant will be placed on a waiting list until a license becomes available, consistent with provisions in Section 15-804 (b)(3). - 4) STR or PLL licenses are not transferable.
+In the event of the transfer of property ownership, including the transfer of interests in corporations or partnerships that own a licensed property, the new owner may apply for a new STR or PLL license, subject to Section 15-802 and all other provisions of this ordinance.
+Exception: Intra-family transfers of property can include the transfer of a STR or PLL license. - 5) A license may be subject to expiration or may not be renewed should an owner report <\$3,000 of annual rental revenue.
+In the event of annual revenue below

+\$3,000, an owner will need to demonstrate the short-term rental property was available and advertised for rental throughout the previous year.